 By Andrius Sytas and Christian Lowe

-An ex-Soviet state of 3.5 million people, Lithuania crashed hard when the crisis hit four years ago.
-It made tough budget cuts in response and is now returning to economic health - but too late for voters fed up with belt-tightening.
+An ex-Soviet state of about three million people, Lithuania crashed hard when the crisis hit four years ago.
+It slashed spending in response and is now returning to economic health - but too late for voters fed up with belt-tightening.

-This country on the Baltic Sea, held up by euro zone countries as a model of how to respond to the crisis, is in some ways a bellwether for governments in Greece, Spain and elsewhere, who are being forced to make similar swinging cuts.
+As one of the European Union states most severely hit by the crisis, and one of the fastest to implement austerity, Lithuania is a bellwether for governments in Greece, Spain, Ireland and elsewhere, who are being forced to make similar swinging cuts.

-Before the Wall Street crash in 2008, Lithuania was booming.
+Before the financial crash in 2008, Lithuania was booming.
 Scandinavian banks provided cheap credit which let the country buy more than it sold and over-heated the real estate market.

 When the crisis struck, the banks stopped lending.
 Economic output dropped by 15 percent in 2009.
 Unemployment shot up.
 Thousands of young Lithuanians went abroad to seek work.